rhine3/audiomoth-guide/guide.md

 * While the AudioMoth's battery casing accepts 3 AA batteries, with some electronics expertise you can modify the device to increase its battery life.
 The modified bank of batteries must have the same voltage but a higher capacity in mAh.
 For instance, 3 D batteries have the same voltage as 3 AA batteries but a higher capacity.

-    * Voltage of batteries that are connected in series (as they are on the AudioMoth) is the number of batteries multiplied by the voltage of each battery.
+    * The *voltage* of batteries connected in series (as they are on the AudioMoth) is equal to the number of batteries multiplied by the voltage of each battery.
 AudioMoth v.1 uses 3 batteries at 1.5 volts each, so the voltage of the battery bank is `3 * 1.5V = 4.5V`.

-    * Capacity of batteries in series is the capacity of any one battery in the series.
+    * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
-For instance, a Duracll alkaline AA battery has a capacity of 2850mAh.
+For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.